opbeat/opbeat-react/src/react/README.md

 });
 ```

-If you use react-router (v2 or v3), import 'opbeat-react/router'
+If you use react-router (v2 or v3), import 'opbeat-react/router'.
+See the [transactions api](#transactions-api) for examples without react-router.

 ```js
 import initOpbeat from 'opbeat-react'